 Secondly, what are people already searching for when it comes to your industry?
 These are keywords you may not necessarily be ranking for as yet.

 ‘You want to ensure that your website appears in the top 10 of the Google Search Results Pages.
 Searchers very rarely venture outside the top 10.’

 To locate your keywords head over to a free tool called Ubersuggest

-Type ubersuggest.com into your browser address bar then enter your domain name, select language and territory and click search
+Type ubersuggest.com into your browser address bar then enter your domain name, select a language and territory then click search

 Move down the page and you will see the keywords which are linked to your domain

 The Vol column displays the number of searches for this keyword per month.

 The Position column shows where your company appears, in relation to this keyword, in the Google Search Results Pages.

 You want to ensure that your website appears in the top 10 of the Google Search Results Pages.
 Searchers very rarely venture outside the top 10.